ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 3.{4.5} Make sure that your app is working correctly inside Pod.
 Put the results into report.

-To check whether my application works correct, I need to access it.
-I can't access it by `localhost`, because minicube run pods inside the container and this container is also has it's own IP.
-I will check `node`:
+To check whether my application works correctly, I need to access it.
+I can't access it via `localhost` because Minikube runs pods inside a container, and this container has its own IP.
+I will check the `nodes`:

 ```
 kubectl get nodes -o wide